-See our Spring 2017 and Summer 2017 course descriptions for a snapshot of the kind of courses this program offers.
+See our Spring 2018 course descriptions for a snapshot of the kind of courses this program offers.
 Course topics vary every semester.

 Focusing primarily on the analysis and appreciation of literary texts, the program provides students the opportunity to develop their analytic, interpretive, and writing skills; prepares aspiring community college English instructors to teach composition, rhetoric, and literature; offers secondary-level English teachers the chance to explore new pedagogical strategies for reading and composition; gives currently practicing and soon-to-be-practicing technical writers, editors, and Internet publishers training in the intricacies of well-formed language; helps prepare students who intend to pursue the Ph.D. in literature or cultural studies for the challenges of advanced graduate work; and makes available to creative writers further experience with literature.

 For financial assistance, please the UNF Graduate School's information on Student Funding and Scholarships, and the Department of English's Graduate Assistantship application.

 In addition to offering one of the supreme human enjoyments, the study of literature enables students to enhance the ability most critical for success in an information-based economy -- the ability to communicate well.
 Many graduates of our program are teaching in public schools or at the community college level.
 Others have found or created jobs for themselves in:

 There will always be employment opportunities for people who can read critically, analyze quickly and accurately, translate their ideas in ways others can readily grasp, and write clearly.
 See our Graduate Handbook for more information. or visit our page featuring a list of the employment and educational opportunities of recent graduates.